 Early diagnosis and primary infection

-Early HIV infection is defined as being diagnosed within six months of infection.
+Early HIV is when you test HIV positive within six months of infection.

 A special HIV test called STARHS or RITA can help confirm this.
 This test has been recommended for all new diagnoses since 2011, but you still might need to ask your clinic to do this.